ForgeRock/iot-edge/docs/things-endpoint.md

 * If the Thing has authenticated with a journey that contains the FR IoT Authenticate and/or Register nodes, then its SSO Token is restricted and the request payload to the Things endpoint must be a signed JWT.
 The JWT must be signed with the same key that was used during the authenication.
 See [Creating a signed JWT for the Things Endpoint](#creating-a-signed-jwt-for-the-things-endpoint).
 * Otherwise, the SSO Token is unrestricted and the request payload to the Things endpoint must be a JSON payload.

+Example cURL requests are given in this README.
+Alternatively, a postman collection for unrestricted requests can be found [here](./things.postman_collection.json).

 ## Creating a signed JWT for the Things Endpoint

 All calls to the Things Endpoint with a restricted SSO Token must include a signed JWT with the following headers: